bestofjs/bestofjs-weekly/data/collections/stories/story-134.md

 - Mouse wheel handling

 Interestingly, it does not provide CSS, “you have to define style yourself" which allows a maximum of flexibility.

-One more thing: don’t forget to fill out the [State of JS](https://survey.stateofjs.com/survey/state-of-js/2020) survey before it’s too late!